aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

 Disadvantages:
 1. Just like in real life, freedom in OS customization requires you to learn those things, understand their downsides and take your steps wisely.
 2. Once you get comfortable with Arch, you won't be hopping to any other distro or OS.
+## Prerequisits
+These are just steps taken to make sure you don't end up messing up the installation.
+Go to your disk manager, and note down all the partitons and their size.

 ## Creating a bootable USB
 Before diving into installation, we have to create an installation medium.
 By installation medium I mean an external device using which we will install Arch on our system's drive.
 We will achieve this using a USB pendrive.